March 5-8, 2020, AWP Conference, San Antonio, Texas.

 March 14 & 15, 2018.
 National Book Critics Circle finalist readings and awards.
 Readings and awards are free, but our post-award fundraiser is not.
 Tix HERE.

 March 7-11, 2018 at AWP 2018 Bookfair and Conference in Tampa, FL.
-I’ll be at the National Book Critics Circle table and on the beach.
+I’ll be at the National Book Critics Circle table and in the pool.

 February 5-15, 2018 at Litteraturhuset in Oslo, Norway trying to finish my book.

-October 25, 2017, 12-1pm, Office of Justice & Equity, Bates College, Maine My excerpt from Freeman’s will be discussed at The Office of Equity and Diversity (OED), who invites members of the Bates College community (students, staff, and faculty) and neighbors in Lewiston/Auburn to participate in their Justice and Equity Reading Group.
+October 25, 2017, 12-1pm, Office of Justice & Equity, Bates College, Maine My excerpt from Freeman’s will be discussed at The Office of Equity and Diversity (OED), who invites members of the Bates College community and neighbors in Lewiston/Auburn to participate in their Justice and Equity Reading Group.
 More information HERE.

 October 15, 2017 Brattelboro, VT talking with John Freeman and Emily Raboteau about home, our pieces in a recent issue of Freeman’s, and other things at the Brattleboro Literary Festival.